Answering Humanist's Accusations Against the Bible

 If there is found in your midst, in any of your towns, which the Lord your God is giving you, a man or a woman who does what is evil in the sight of the Lord your God, by transgressing His covenant, and has gone and served other gods and worshiped them, or the sun or the moon or any of the heavenly host, which I have not commanded, and if it is told you and you have heard of it, then you shall inquire thoroughly.
 Behold, if it is true and the thing certain that this detestable thing has been done in Israel, then you shall bring out that man or that woman who has done this evil deed to your gates, that is, the man or the woman, and you shall stone them to death. - Deuteronomy 17:2-5

-Idolatry is serious and is dealt with severely.
+Idolatry is serious and is dealt with severely in the Bible.
 Notice, however, that the judges are commanded to do a thorough investigation: "you shall inquire thoroughly" and it must be both true and certain that the accused is serving and worshipping other Gods.
 Only then can the punishment be imposed.

-What the humanists are really saying is that they don't like God's laws... they don't want to be accountable... they want to make the rules.
-And then, of course, you will be subject to their rules.
+What the humanists are saying is that they do not like God's laws... they do not want to be accountable.
+They want to make the rules and determine the consequences.
 John 3:19 says:

 This is the judgment, that the Light has come into the world, and men loved the darkness rather than the Light, for their deeds were evil. -- In other words they love their sin (darkness), and that is why the reject God (the Light).
 Their problem is not that God is cruel, the real issue is that they worship (honor, respect, praise, etc.) themselves and don't want to obey God... and they evangelize to convert others to their rejection of God.
 (As demonstrated by their web site.)

-That is a serious offense against God.
-Not just because that individual rejects God, but because they will lead others away from life and into rejection of God.
-Notice that a requirement for them to be investigated is that "it is told you and you have heard of it."
+Worshiping other gods is a serious offense against God.
+Not just because individual humanists reject God, but also because they lead others away from life and into rejection of God.
+Notice Deuteronomy 17 includes the requirement "it is told you and you have heard of it."
 That means that they have made their rejection of God public knowledge.
 They are talking about it to others, and this has become public knowledge.

-If someone rejects God, and keeps that to themselves, there is no penalty.
+If someone rejects God, and keeps that to himself or herself, there was no penalty.
 Their penalty will come after they physically die.
-But if they start telling others, that becomes a danger to the community.
-Innocent people will be deceived and lead away from the LORD (exactly what the humanists are trying to do).
-That must be stopped, and so the death penalty is applied.
+However, if they start telling others, that becomes a danger to the community.
+Innocent people will be deceived and led away from God (exactly what the humanists are trying to do).
+That must be stopped, and so the death penalty was applied.
 It is just and fair.

-This becomes very clear when we look at the humanist's next accusation:
+This becomes clear when we look at the humanist's next accusation:

 If your brother, your mothers son, or your son or daughter, or the wife you cherish, or your friend who is as your own soul, entice you secretly, saying, "Let us go and serve other gods" (whom neither you nor your fathers have known, of the gods of the peoples who are around you, near you or far from you, from one end of the earth to the other end), you shall not yield to him or listen to him; and your eye shall not pity him, nor shall you spare or conceal him.
 But you shall surely kill him; your hand shall be first against him to put him to death, and afterwards the hand of all the people.
 So you shall stone him to death because he has sought to seduce you from the Lord your God who brought you out from the land of Egypt, out of the house of slavery. - Deuteronomy 13:6-10

-This is exactly the same situation as we discussed above.
-What is interesting is that the humanist did not include verse 11, which explains by the death penalty applies:
+This is the same situation as we discussed above.
+What is interesting is that the humanist did not include verse 11, which explains why the death penalty applies.
+Here it is:

 Then all Israel will hear and be afraid, and will never again do such a wicked thing among you. - Deuteronomy 13:11

-The reason the penalty is so serious is that allowing the person to continue is a grave danger to all of Israel... many innocent people will be deceived and led to their death.
+The reason the penalty was so serious is that allowing the person to continue was a grave danger to all of Israel.
+Many innocent people will be deceived and led to their death.
 This is something that had to be stopped and the punishment was designed to prevent others from repeating this error.

 Jesus answered them, Truly, truly, I say to you, everyone who commits sin is the slave of sin." - John 8:34

-Today we are not under the Mosaic Covenant, but the New Covenant... a covenant of grace.
-That means humanists, and all non-believes, are being given grace.
-They are being given second chance after second chance to repent and trust Jesus as their Savior.
-This incredible grace continues until the moment they die...
+Today, humanists and all non-believers, are being given grace.
+They are given a second chance after second chance to repent and trust Jesus as their Savior.
+This incredible grace continues until the moment they die.